NRI Income Tax & Compliance

 Stay Compliant with Indian Tax Laws, Claim Deductions, and Avoid Penalties.

-Within 12 months of purchase, when specific investments or securities are sold at a loss is stated as a short-term capital loss.
+Within 12 months of purchase, when specific investments or securities are sold at a loss, the loss is treated as a short-term capital loss.
 Under the income tax rules of India, this is how they are carried forward or set off:

 • In the same financial year, you can set off the STCL against the long-term capital gain (LTCG) or short-term capital gain (STCG).

-• In case the STCL is not completely set off in the same financial year, then the remaining loss amount up to 8 assessment years can be carried forward and can be adjusted only with the future LTCG or STCG.
+• If the STCL is not fully set off in the same financial year, the remaining loss amount up to 8 assessment years can be carried forward and adjusted only with future LTCG or STCG.

-• The settlement of STCL cannot be made under the income from any other head, like income from business or salary.
+• The settlement of STCL cannot be made from income from any other head, such as business income or salary.

 This was all about carry forward and set off of losses in STCL.
-Moving ahead, let's know how the calculation of STCG is done.
+Moving ahead, let's see how STCG is calculated.

 The calculation of short-term capital gain on shares is done as follows: